Jonastjep/CRAPy/ProgressReport_CRAPy.md

 - Helped a little bit around with Flask and the ROS installation, when needed.

 #### Juliette:
+- Went over the GPS files in the github to understand what has been done and how (defining line by line how the python files are written, which also helps to learn python structure, the different functions, and what it is possible to do)
+- Attempted to work with pressure/temp sensor to create database using sqlite (not quite successful yet)

 #### Marco:
 - succesfully downloaded and istalled the neccesary ROS onto a secondary raspberryPi to test if it worked.
 Did not. had to wipe the microSD and reinstall the software with little success.
 Now trying to retrace steps and redo all with extra attention to see if steps were overlooked.
 If the ROS and other software neccesary to run lidar on a raspberryPi can be succesfully downloaded in the following days then there should be no probelem implementing on actual rover.